lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 ### Connect to our database

 Now we have our database setup and a URL to connect to, we need to connect from our application.
 To do this, we need to edit our `index.js` for the first time in a while!
-But first we need to install `mongoose`.
+But first, we need to install `mongoose`.

 ```bash
 yarn add mongoose